yarnpkg/berry/packages/gatsby/content/getting-started/install.md

 yarn set version berry
 ```

-> "Berry" is the codename for the Yarn 2 release line.
-It's also the name of our [repository](https://github.com/yarnpkg/berry)!
+> "Berry" is the codename for all versions of Yarn from 2 onwards: 2.x, 3.x, etc. It's also the name of our [repository](https://github.com/yarnpkg/berry)!

 4. Commit new & updated files.
 See: [Which files should be gitignored?](/getting-started/qa#which-files-should-be-gitignored)